CRH surge leads Britain's FTSE to modest gains

 Budget airlines came under pressure after Ryanair, Europe's

-be modest next year as low oil prices helped rivals step up
+growth will be modest next year as low oil prices help rivals to

 forecast.
 It said it would benefit only slightly from lower jet

-fuel costs this year because it has hedged 90 percent of its
+fuel costs this year as it has hedged 90 percent of its fuel

 While Ryanair is not a FTSE 100 member, airlines easyJet